bevyengine/bevy-website/content/learn/book/ecs/_index.md

         // This allows us to report player health using `info!` .add_plugin(LogPlugin)
         // Because we've added this system as a startup system,
-        // it runs exactly once before any ordinary system .add_startup_system(spawn_player_system)
+        // it will run exactly once before any ordinary system .add_startup_system(spawn_player_system)
-        // Ordinary systems run once per frame (or pass of the game loop).
+        // Ordinary systems run once per frame (or pass of the game loop) .add_system(gravity_system.label("gravity"))
-        .add_system(gravity_system.label("gravity"))
         // We need to make sure we report fall damage after gravity
         // Otherwise it won't have been calculated yet